Back to blog

 Is Puppeteer the same as Playwright?

-No. Both are Node.js libraries for automating web browsers, but they have different APIs and were developed by different companies.
-Puppeteer is developed by Google and is based on the Chrome DevTools protocol, with the Chrome team behind it, while Playwright is developed by Microsoft and has cross-language and cross-browser support.
+No. To understand what is Playwright and Puppeteer, they both are Node.js libraries for automating web browsers, but they have different APIs and were developed by different companies.
+Puppeteer is developed by Google and is based on the Chrome DevTools protocol, with the Chrome team behind it, while Playwright is developed by Microsoft and supports multiple browsers as well multiple languages.

 Which is better: Playwright or Puppeteer?